lemredd/talakutnangan/README.md

        Builder is not required.
 Default port should be 5432.
 Remember your password.
 If you want to use the password the same as to the example, use *root* password.
      - Wait for the installation to complete.
-     - Search using keyword *pgAdmin 4* and run the application.
+     - Search using keyword *pgAdmin 4* and run the matched application.
 Its purpose is similar to MySQL workbench and MongoDB Compass.
-     - Go to your database server and create database for capstone project.
-Name it *talakutnangan_test* or customize it if you know what you are doing.
+This may be need for troubleshooting.
    - PostgreSQL (deployment) [slowest to set]
      - Change the `DATABASE_TYPE` variable in your *.env* to `pgsql`
      - Change the `DATABASE_URL` variable in your *.env* to URL provided by your host